 - Hootsuite – another website app that’s been around for a while.
 You can add up to three social media accounts for free.
 More than three accounts would require you to purchase a premium account.

-These tools will not do the actual posting for you but will send you a notification on your phone to open Instagram with the photo and caption you’ve prepared ahead of time.
+Some of these tools will not do the actual posting for you but will send you a notification on your phone to open Instagram with the photo and caption you’ve prepared ahead of time.

-By using scheduling apps like these three mentioned, you can still keep posting consistently and on autopilot even when you are loaded with many projects.
+By using scheduling apps like these mentioned, you can still keep posting consistently and on autopilot even when you are loaded with many projects.
 With the help of these apps, you can go on a vacation, a business trip, or finish another project without worrying too much about content creation everyday.